starwards/starwards/README.md

 Utility scripts are stored in the `scripts` folder:

 -   `pkg.js` packages and compiles the game server into a single, native executable. used by `yarn pkg` command.
--   `pre-commit.js` rens before each commit, notmalizes text formatting and re-generates some boilerplate configurations. runs in pre-commit hook.
+-   `pre-commit.js` runs before each commit, notmalizes text formatting and re-generates some boilerplate configurations. runs in pre-commit hook.

 ### IDE